What are Evidence Champions?

 Becoming an Evidence Champion has many benefits.
 You will become part of a network of forward-thinking organisations creating a demand for evidence-based practice, and making conservation more effective.

-- We provide regular networking events, discussion forums and opportunities for Evidence Champions to share ideas, successes, and failures and foster collaborations.
+- We provide networking events, discussion forums and opportunities for Evidence Champions to share ideas, successes, and failures and foster collaborations.

 - Your logo and description will appear on our Evidence Champions page, we will link to your website and we will promote your organisation through our various networks.